 In the history of philosophy, what constitutes nature, reality and the possibility of thought about these themes have been central to philosophers from the ancient era through to the contemporary times.
-In this study unit, the focus is to simply highlight some of the characterizations of what these scholars through history think of nature, reality and thought.
+In this study unit, the focus is to simply highlight some of the characterizations of what these scholars through history thinkof nature, reality and thought.

-The objectives of the study include to;
+The objectives of the study include to:

-- a.
-Highlight what the various scholars through history think and say of nature, reality and the possibility of thought. - b.
-Help students have an overview of the thinking of philosophical forebears on these themes. - c.
-Stimulate in students the interest to rethink these ideas in their own ways at the same time paying critical attention to the history of these discourses.
+- Highlight what the various scholars through history think and say of nature, reality and the possibility of thought; - Help students have an overview of the thinking of philosophical forebears onthese themes; and - Stimulate in students the interest to rethink these ideas in their own ways atthe same time paying critical attention to the history of these discourses.